SakuraChaojun/CSCI_Workbook-/Computer Programming for Psychology/Assignment_2/README.md

 2. The modulo operator ( % ) returns the remainder of dividing two numbers. for example 10%3 = 1

-3. '\**' means exponent - left operand raised to the power of right. for example, 10\**2 = 100. '//' means to return the closest integer value which is less than or equal to a specified expression or value. for example, 13//2 = 6
+3. '\**' means exponent - left operand raised to the power of right. for example, 10\**2 = 100. '//' means dividing the first number by the second number and returning the closest (round down) integer value. for example, 13//2 = 6

 4. Yes, Python follows the same precedence rules for its mathematical operators. for example, 1+2+3*5\/3 = 8